vuejs/awesome-vue/README.md

 - [National Institutes of Health (NIH): FEVS Survey Results](https://hr.nih.gov/workforce/fevs/2019-fevs-survey-results) - National Institutes of Health (NIH) data visualization of Federal Viewpoints Survey (FEVS) survey results.
 - [U Can Stock](https://www.ucanstock.com/) - U.S. stock market information platform for Korean.
 It's built with Vue, Vuex, Vuetify, Nuxt and Firebase.
 - [Nipashe](https://nipashe.netlify.app/) -"Nipashe" is a Swahili word that means "Inform me".Nipashe is a web app built in Vue + Vuex(state management) + Vue-Router(navigation) that gives a tally/statistics on the current COVID19 infections across the world based on the WHO
+- [DevSnap.me](https://devsnap.me) - A website that helps web developers find tons of free and open source HTML, CSS, and JavaScript assets.
+- [Pexies](https://github.com/canersevince/Pexies) - Pexies is a personal photo gallery built on pexels api.
+You can see curated/randomized pictures, and add them to your favourites.
+- [Wammes Gifts](https://www.wammes-gifts.nl) - Wammes Gifts helps you find the perfect gift.
+- [Back Home/回家](https://flights.vincentc.us/) - A flight searching engine for the flights from oversea to China Mainland (and China to oversea) that still fly during COVID-19.
 - [Rekodi Meetings](https://rekodi.netlify.app/) - 'Rekodi' is a Swahili word meaning Record.One of the biggest struggles people have with note-taking is keeping their notes organized in a way that they can actually find and revisit in a valuable way later.Rekodi is a CRUD based app that solves this challenge.

 ### Interactive Experiences